 Receding gums are often an indication of gum disease.
 Addressing the root cause of receding gums is key to restoring health and balance to your smile.
 We offer a full range of non-invasive solutions to correct receding gums.

 Gum Grafting Techniques

-When the new Chao technique is not appropriate, Dr. Eskow can perform traditional gum grafting techniques to improve the appearance of the teeth and gums.
-Dr. Eskow uses grafted gum tissue, usually from the roof of the mouth, to cover exposed tooth roots and improve the appearance of receding gums.
+Dr. Eskow can perform traditional gum grafting techniques to improve the appearance of the teeth and gums.
+He uses grafted gum tissue, usually from the roof of the mouth, to cover exposed tooth roots and improve the appearance of receding gums.